toasted-mudlet/mudlet-muddler-luarocks-starter/README.md

 - **Pragmatic package isolation:**
-  While this template provides strong environment isolation for your package code and event handlers, Mudlet’s Lua environment is still global at its core.
+  While this template provides strong environment isolation for your package code and event handlers, Mudlet’s Lua environment remains fundamentally global.
 Packages that intentionally bypass the isolation mechanisms (e.g., by writing directly to `_G`) can escape and interfere with each other.
 - **Module name collisions:**
   In standard Mudlet scripting, modules are cached globally by name.
-With this template, your package’s custom `require` ensures modules are namespaced and isolated, while remaining transparently cached.
-However, use of the global `require` can still cause conflicts.
+With this template, your package’s custom `require` ensures modules are namespaced and isolated, while still cached transparently.
+However, using the global `require` can still cause conflicts.
 - **Pure-Lua dependencies only:**
   Only pure-Lua LuaRocks modules are supported.
-Packaging of native (binary) modules is not supported and may not work reliably.
+Native (binary) modules are not supported and may not work reliably.
 - **Shared base environment:**
   All packages inherit from Mudlet’s global environment.
-This means global variables and functions defined outside isolated environments remain visible unless explicitly hidden or shadowed.
+Global variables and functions defined outside isolated environments remain visible unless explicitly hidden or shadowed.
 - **No security sandbox:**
   This isolation is pragmatic, not security-focused.
 Malicious or buggy code can still affect the entire Mudlet session if it deliberately escapes its environment.
 - **Direct global access remains possible:**
-  Code can still assign to or read from `_G` directly if it chooses, bypassing the isolation.
-Use care when integrating with legacy scripts or third-party packages.
+  Code can still assign to or read from `_G` directly, bypassing the isolation.
+  Use caution when integrating with legacy scripts or third-party packages.
 - **Event handler isolation relies on registration:**
   Only event handlers registered from within the isolated environment are wrapped.
-Handlers registered globally or from outside the package context may not be isolated.
+Handlers registered globally or outside the package context may not be isolated.

 ## Getting Started